sigmacodeslol/neo-unpatchabomb/README.md

 # neo-unpatchabomb
 This is a way improved word bomb script (improved by me) from github.com/MarsQQ/Unpatchabomb

+# bruh
+the tool i used to obfuscate my code makes a 'hands up skid' thingy in the console. so i will archive this

 # Usage
 ## 1.
 Copy the content of (neo-unpatchabomb.lua)[https://raw.githubusercontent.com/sigmacodeslol/neo-unpatchabomb/refs/heads/master/neo-unpatchabomb.lua]: